jafischer/git-hooks/README.md

 - accidentally committing some temporary changes I had added while debugging something and forgot to undo.

-  Now I can just add a `don't commit` comment, and pre-commit will catch it.
+  Now I can just add a `nocommit` comment, and pre-commit will catch it.
 - accidentally committing secret values in config files.

   This doesn't happen